kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 -->

 * Extend the model that kube-scheduler has about resources.
-Instead, it will need information from the plugin for each resource request to determine where a Pod using the resource might run.
+Instead, it will need information from the resource driver for each resource request to determine where a Pod using the resource might run.
 The [Representing Compute Resources in Kubernetes proposal](https://docs.google.com/document/d/1666PPUs4Lz56TqKygcy6mXkNazde-vwA7q4e5H92sUc/edit#)